When you are working as a registered social worker, you are required to:

 - teaching social work practice or theory

-When you apply for or renew your Practising Certificate, you are asked to make an online declaration that you are competent, and fit to practise.
-To apply or to renew, log into MySWRB and click apply/renew Practising Certificate.
+When you apply for or renew your Practising Certificate, the Social Work Registration Act 2003 requires you to make an online declaration that you are competent and fit to practise.

-You only need to register once.
-It is your Practising Certificate that needs to be renewed each year that you are practising.
+You do not need to renew your registration.
+It is only your Practising Certificate that needs to be renewed each year that you are practising.

 Change of address

-Registered social workers are legally required to inform the SWRB of any changes to their residential, mailing or work place addresses, within one month of these occurring.
+We ask registered social workers to inform us of any changes to their residential, mailing or workplace addresses as soon as possible.
+It is a legal requirement that the SWRB is informed within one month of the change occurring.

 You can update your details any time by logging into MySWRB.

-As a registered social worker, you are legally required to inform the SWRB if you change your name or you are practising under a different name than we have you registered under.
-This notification needs to be done within a month of the change.
+As a registered social worker, you must inform us if you change your name or if you are practising under a different name than we have you registered under.
+This notification needs to be done within a month of the change and is a legal requirement.

-You need to provide a copy of the document confirming the change, eg marriage certificate or name change certificate from the Department of Internal Affairs.
+You need to provide a copy of the document confirming the change, for example your marriage certificate or name change certificate from the Department of Internal Affairs.

 If you haven’t legally changed your name but you are practising under a different name, please fill out the following statutory declaration: